Massage Therapy Schools in North Dakota

 Average yearly salary for massage therapy in North Dakota

-According to the U.S. Bureau of Labor Statistics, massage therapy is expected to grow by approximately 20% by 2020.
+According to CareerOneStop, massage therapy is expected to grow by approximately 20% by 2026.
 There are career choices and opportunities in nearly every community, as massage therapy is the most widely used complementary health care service in the country.
 Massage therapist salaries vary depending on a person's experience in the industry, the location of their practice and whether they work for someone else or themselves.
-The Bureau of Labor Statistics does not have current salary information for massage therapists in the state of North Dakota, but nationwide, massage practitioner salaries range from $18,300 to $69,070 or more, with a mean annual salary of $35,830, not including tips.
+The Bureau of Labor Statistics reports that massage therapists in North Dakota earn an average annual salary of $40,600, not including tips.

 Massage therapists in most states earn an income comparative to other health care support workers.
 Career opportunities may be available in massage clinics, fitness centers, resorts, spas and salons as well as in private practice.
 Many therapists maintain independent practices in professional offices or in group offices with doctors, chiropractors or physical therapists.
 Some even offer in-home visits and on-site massage services in workplaces.